idealkingdom/ai-companion/README.md

 **A little radical honesty:** We are late to the party.
 There are massively funded agentic extensions out there that are leagues ahead of us right now.

 kdAina didn't start as a venture-backed startup; it started as my own personal niche, a portfolio project born purely out of curiosity.
-I didn't have funding or a massive team—just a love for the craft, a passion for solving hard challenges, and the thrill of creating something on my own (with a little help from AI, of course).
+I didn't have funding or a massive team—just a love for the craft, a passion for solving hard challenges, and the thrill of creating something on my own (with a huge help from AI, of course).

 What kdAina might lack in corporate backing, it makes up for in heart.
 It’s an autonomous coding companion built with genuine love by a developer, for developers.
 It explores your workspace, executes commands, and writes code directly into your files.
 It might not be the biggest extension on the marketplace, but it's built to be a truly capable, transparent teammate.